ayaanhossain/oligopool/README.md

     scripts for design and analysis pipelines on the cloud.

     Oligopool Calculator offers two modes of operation
-        -   Design Mode for designing oligopool library
+        -   Design Mode for designing oligopool libraries
         - Analysis Mode for analyzing oligopool datasets

     Design Mode workflow